-3.2.2 In summary the annual audit of supervision in ABMU HB showed that the Health Board met all 17 standards set by the NMC.
-Fifteen, 88% of standards were met with strong evidence and a further two, 12% of standards, were demonstrated as being met with strong to moderate evidence.
-The SoM team had completed a self assessment prior to the audit visit and where they considered their evidence could be developed identified appropriate improvement action to strengthen the standard in the coming year.
-The action planning supports the FPS SoMs to focus on what needs to be done as a matter of priority as the new model embeds.
+3.2.2 In summary the annual audit of supervision in HD HB showed that the Health Board met all 17 standards set by the NMC.
+Five, 30% of standards were met with strong evidence, a further six, 35% of standards were met with strong to moderate evidence and the final six, 35%, were scored as having moderate evidence.
+The SoM team had completed a self assessment prior to the audit visit and where they considered their evidence could be developed should have identified appropriate improvement action to strengthen the standard in the coming year.
+The action planning for HD is weak which leaves the FPS SoMs with work to do as a matter of priority to identify development actions as the new model embeds.

 Throughout the year the LSA has also conducted quarterly Pyramid visits as an extension to the audit process.
 The LSA MO was given free access to clinical areas of choice and was supported during the visit by a LSA lay reviewer.
 A specific interview schedule was pre prepared with the lay reviewer concentrating on the environment of care and seeking women's and families' views whilst the LSA MO focused on discussions with staff, ward safety and record keeping and storage.
-On occasions the LSA team was joined by a SoM from the HBwho was able to see the ward from a different perspective.
+On occasions the LSA team was joined by a SoM from the HB who was able to see the ward from a different perspective.